Poizunlol/Convert_Audible_AAX_to_M4B/README.md

  - It will delete the AAX Files once processed.

 ## Requirements
-This Script Requires FFMPEG, Git to be installed on your host.
+This Script Requires FFMPEG to be installed on your host.
+To clone the repositroy you need GIT.
+Alternatively to the Manual Script setup below!

-##### The following only need to be done once to retrieve your activation_bytes if you don't have them:
+##### The following only needs to be done once to retrieve your activation_bytes if you don't have them:

 This Script also requires your personal Activation Bytes to decrypt you Files.

 To retrieve you activation Bytes you can use the Following repository --> https://github.com/inAudible-NG/tables

+##### Optional
 I followed along the following Video -> https://www.youtube.com/watch?v=4bB6phEtDFI

 ## Usage on Linux